-We will continue to be ambitious in our plans for the future and our vision of 'One Council working together to improve lives' remains more than ever an important focus for us.
+We will continue to take these views into account and be ambitious in our plans for the future.
+Our vision of 'One Council working together to improve lives' remains more than ever an important focus for us.
 Our three well-being objectives continue to be relevant to the work that we do and what we want to achieve.